cronical/budget_dance/docs/accounting.md

 # Accounting Notes

-## Movement of money
+## Accounts

-The general theory is that

-1. Income arrives in bank accounts
-1. Expenses are paid through bank or credit card accounts
-1. Credit cards are paid via bank accounts
-2. Transfers in and out of investment accounts should go through a bank account.
+### Opening and Closing of Accounts

+The reference table in the spreadsheet is derived from the most recent data in the `acct-bals/` folder.
+So adding accounts will work naturally.
+When accounts are closed their balance in Moneydance goes to zero.
+By default, to avoid clutter, zero balance accounts are not included in the spreadsheet.
+In order to avoid the problem the account should be listed in the `include-zeros` section of the `setup.yaml` file.

-## Banks
+### Banks

 In Moneydance, there can be many bank accounts.
 All of these are summarized into a single Bank Accounts planning account.